The Beat Goes On… Streetbeat and Chicago House at Dittmar

 In the Studio with… Obama’s African Leaders, Malafacha Ska

 This summer some 20+ scholars from Africa had the opportunity to study at Northwestern through President Obama’s African Leaders Initiative.
 As a way of thanking the president, the fellows recorded a song at WNUR.
 Keep an eye out for the track, “Yali”, on WNUR’s soundcloud page.
 Later in July, Chicago rockers Malafacha Ska came in for a live set during El Zilencio (link to El Zinlencio page)!
-Stay tuned for video coverage and keep your ears and eyes on WNUR as we continue to offer Chicago’s finest in experimental music, news broadcasting, and Northwestern sports.
+Stay tuned and keep your ears and eyes on WNUR as we continue to offer Chicago’s finest in experimental music, news broadcasting, and Northwestern sports.